 The waiver is on a prospective basis only and the SEIB will not make refunds for previous health premiums.
 The effective

 date of the waiver of the spousal surcharge will be the first day of the month following approval of the waiver.
 The waiver

 will be effective for 12 months.
 Thereafter, re-certification must be made annually.

-New employees have 60 days from their date of hire to apply for the spousal surcharge waiver.
+Employees have 60 days from their enrollment date to apply for the spousal surcharge waiver.
 Covered spouses of active employees,

 non-Medicare retirees and non-Medicare covered spouses of retirees have 60 days from their initial effective date of coverage to